Eldorado, Illinois: Sports

 Eldorado holds a few records within the Illinois High School Association (IHSA).
 Basketball star Mike Duff is ranked #28 for career points (2,558), #4 for most points in a season (1,097-accomplished in 1977), and #13 with highest scoring average, season (32.2-accomplished in 1977).
 In baseball, #6 for most consecutive wins at home (26).

 In December 1977, tragedy struck when former Eldorado basketball standouts Mike Duff and Kevin Kingston were killed in the crash of Air Indiana Flight 216 shortly after takeoff in Evansville, Indiana.
 Both were members of the Evansville Aces basketball team.
 The high school gymnasium was renamed in their memory.

 George Harrison's First U.S. Gig

 Eldorado is notable as being the location of George Harrison's first gig in America.
-On September 28, 1963, five months before The Beatles' first appearance on The Ed Sullivan Show brought them stardom in the United States, George Harrison performed at the Veterans of Foreign Wars hall in Eldorado with a local band called The Four Vests.
+On September 28, 1963, five months before The Beatles' first appearance on The Ed Sullivan Show brought them stardom in the United States, George Harrison performed at the Veterans of Foreign Wars (VFW) hall in Eldorado with a local band called The Four Vests.
 This was the first performance by a Beatle in the United States.
 At the time, Harrison and his brother were visiting their sister, Louise, who had recently relocated with her husband to nearby Benton.
 Around 75 people were entertained by Harrison at the VFW that evening.